 As a local NGO from the south of Lebanon, SHEILD has witnessed firsthand how the influx of refugees has impacted the local community and the burden it has placed on infrastructure, livelihoods and social cohesion.
-To reduce tensions and ensure that Lebanese host communities are receptive and willing to absorb the influx of refugees, SHEILD continues to contribute to post-conflict community needs such as WASH infrastructure, medical services and livelihood support
+To reduce tensions and ensure that Lebanese host communities are receptive and willing to absorb the influx of refugees, SHEILD continues to contribute to post-conflict community needs such as economical development sector, protection and livelihood support

 On a daily basis, a large number of Syrian refugees visit SHEILD’s office in the south of Lebanon asking for critical support in the likes of food relief, shelter, medical and psychosocial support.
 Through essential donor funding and UN partnerships, SHEILD has been able to provide support to thousands of refugees in need

 Due to the complex Lebanese environment, SHEILD has had to reevaluate its cooperation with ministries and local stakeholders in order to carry out essential emergency relief for Syrian refugees that does not negatively impact the local host community.
 Through these strategies, SHEILD has been able to fill the gap of resources and service delivery that previously weren’t being met by municipalities and host communities, demonstrating to these parties the benefit of collaborating with humanitarian agencies